DISHDevEx/cntf-load-test/README.md

-# CNTF - 10k Subscriber Test
+# CNTF - Load Test

 ## Purpose
-This source code repository stores the configurations to load ten thousand User Equipment devices (UEs) on the 5g network.
+This source code repository stores the configurations to load ten thousand User Equipment devices (UEs) on the 5g core network.
+From loading the core with heavy traffic, this gives insights on how the network functions are impacted.

 ## Project structure
 ```